IbaiMtnz05/Neural-Network-Classifier/README.md

 > [!TIP]
 > Check the console output for warnings about zero-filled data rows, which might indicate issues with CSV file loading.

+## Build System

+The project includes a Makefile with the following targets:

+- `make`: Compiles the project
+- `make install`: Installs dependencies and downloads required data
+- `make clean`: Removes compiled files

+> [!NOTE]
+> The Makefile uses `apt` and `sudo` to install dependencies, which requires administrative privileges.

 ## Known Issues